tldr-pages/tldr/pages/common/az-account.md

 # az account

 > Manage Azure subscription information.
+> Part of `az`, the command-line client for Microsoft Azure.
 > More information: <https://docs.microsoft.com/cli/azure/account>.

 - Print a list of subscriptions for the logged in account: